How to Say NO to Drugs!

 Saying "No" to peers can be difficult, especially if no one else does, or if the peers are friends.
 Knowing how to say no can help make it easier.
 In some cases, simply saying "No thanks," is enough.
 If dealing with a single person who is a friend, it may be helpful to say no in addition to offering an alternative activity, such as going to a mall, watching a movie, or playing video games.
 Depending on the situation, attaching humor to a refusal to take drugs may also make the situation less tense.
 In some instances it is best to simply avoid situations where peer pressure is likely to be applied.
 For example, if a party is being held and it is known in advance that there will be alcohol or drugs present, avoiding the party in favor of other activities will solve the issue of having to say "no" in the first place.

 Teens who are on the fence on whether or not to take drugs or alcohol should consider the consequences of doing so.
 Substance abuse can negatively affect a person's relationship with their family and alienate friends.
 Drugs can cause grades to decline to the point that it affects one's ability to graduate and attend the college that they want.
 In some cases, drug abuse may even cause a person to drop out of school entirely, which threatens their future ability to get a job and earn a living.
 Alcohol and drug use and abuse increases the risk of suicide and the risk of injury or death due to accidents or car crashes.
 Substance abuse may even result in death due to drug related interactions.
 Minor and major illnesses and diseases may be contracted through dirty needles or from sexual contact while under the influence.
 Mental illness in the form of depression or withdrawal are also associated with substance abuse.
 Incarceration is yet another consequence of substance abuse.
 Not only is the act of taking drugs illegal, but teens may also become involved in gangs, commit robbery, resort to selling drugs, or assault others as a result of taking them.
+Juvenile offenders can by marked for life by an arrest and possibly tried as adults.
+For arrested teens, a criminal defense attorney is necessary to navigate the justice system.

 For teens who are already taking drugs or drinking alcohol, it is never too late to get help.
 The first step is to get the necessary support by telling one's parents or family about their problems and desire to get help.
 The next step is to see a professional such as a doctor or depending on the extent of the problem, a treatment center may be necessary.
 For some people counseling and support groups are helpful and can help address the real reasons for the substance abuse.